FREE shipping $50+ at TackleDirect

 Fuel Supply:

 The first aspect to check is the fuel supply.
 Ensure that your boat has an adequate amount of fuel.
 Even if the gauge indicates sufficient fuel, it's wise to have a backup plan.
-Try adding fuel from a separate container to verify that the issue isn't related to a faulty or clogged fuel .
+Try adding fuel from a separate container to verify that the issue isn't related to a faulty or clogged fuel line.
 Remember to inspect for any fuel leaks and rectify them promptly to prevent hazardous situations.

 Battery: